 Modernization and economic reform seemed at risk when the hard-liners sent tanks rumbling into Moscow on Aug.
-19. But the rapid dissolution of Communism precipitated by the coup’s failure has put things back on track, workers and managers at the plant said.
+19.

 When Daursky learned of the coup, he raced to the state-owned Red October Order of Lenin factory near the Kremlin to find tanks outside and his employees in shock.

 ″Half a year ago I thought it would never be possible to stage a coup in this country,″ he said during an interview in his office.
 On one wall is a large portrait of Soviet founder Vladimir Ilyich Lenin.

 ″But when my wife said she heard on the radio that Gorbachev had been forced to resign for health reasons, I didn’t believe it,″ Daursky said. ″I jumped in the car and drove to the factory.″